-The Company's plan to ensure operational continuity includes the implementation of its cost savings plan, and various strategic actions, including (i) discussing terms of its debt agreements with the Company's lenders, (ii) the divesture of non-core assets including but not limited to the current assets held for sale, and (iii) its ongoing revenue strategies to increase market share and retail, manufacturing and wholesale revenue.
-As at May 19, 2023, the Company obtained an extension on its Senior Secured Debt.
-On July 17, 2023, the Company entered into the ninth omnibus amendment of the loan to further extend the maturity date of the Senior Secured Debt to July 31, 2023.
-On August 1, 2023, the Company entered into an agreement with Pelorus to extend the repayment date of the Senior Secured Debt to February 10, 2027 and increase the amount of the Senior Secured Debt, providing an incremental amount of approximately \$7,521,000, bringing the total principal amount of the Senior Secured Debt to \$15,000,000.
-The Senior Secured Debt bears interest at a rate of one month Secured Overnight Financing Rate ("SOFR"), plus 12.5%, with a SOFR floor of 4.5%.
+The Company's plan to ensure operational continuity includes the implementation of its cost savings plan, and various strategic actions, including the divesture of non-core assets including but not limited to the current assets held for sale, as well as its on-going revenue strategies to increase market share and retail, manufacturing and wholesale revenue.
 The Company's annual operating plan for fiscal year 2024 estimates that the Company will be able to sustain current operations.
-However, the Company's cash needs are significant and may not be achievable with current cash flow.
-Additionally, management expects to continue to manage the Company's operating expenses and reduce its projected cash requirements through the sale of or permanent or temporary closure of retail dispensaries that are under performing, and/or implementing other restructuring activities.
-There is no assurance the Company will be successful in achieving these goals.
+However, the Company's cash needs are significant and not achievable with current cash flow.
+Additionally, management expects to continue to manage the Company's operating expenses and reduce its projected cash requirements through permanently or temporarily closing retail dispensaries that are under-performing, and/or implementing other restructuring activities.
+There are no assurances that the Company will be successful in achieving these goals and the Company has not paid full cash interest payments since February 2024.
+The Company is currently engaged in negotiating the terms of the Company's debt and ongoing interest obligations.

-The amount of current liabilities as at March 31, 2024 and December 31, 2023, of approximately \$150.4 million and \$132.5 million, respectively, includes the provision for an uncertain tax position related to IRC §280E, and the estimated federal income taxes payable as at period-end.
-The Company does not expect to pay cash for amounts related to the provision within the next twelve months in accordance with the IRS Agreement entered into by the Company on July 28, 2022.
-The remaining balance in the provision relates to uncertain tax positions in which the Company does not currently expect any material payments resulting from its IRC §280E provision to be made within 12 months of the issuance date of the Q1 2024 Financial Statements.
+The amount of current liabilities as at June 30, 2024 and December 31, 2023, of approximately \$186.6 million and \$132.5 million, respectively, includes the provision for an uncertain tax position related to IRC §280E, and the estimated federal income taxes payable as at period-end.
+Although the provision is shown in current liabilities, only \$0.6 million is expected to be paid within the next twelve months in accordance with the IRS Agreement entered into by the Company on July 28, 2022.
+The remaining balance in the provision relates to uncertain tax positions in which the Company does not currently expect any material payments resulting from its IRC §280E provision to be made within 12 months of the issuance date of the Q2 2024 Financial Statements.
 See "Provisions" for additional information.